anilkumar1392/EssentialFeedRevised/EssentialFeedRevised/UI + Presentation Module+ Readme/UI_Lecture_04/UI+Lecture+04.md

 We can ether pass two different instances or only one that implements both protocol.
 This means we can add, remove, change features just by composing.

+// Two methods in a protocol will force it's impementation to crete a state. public protocol FeedImageDataLoader {
+    func loadImageData(from url: URL)
+    func cancelFeedImageDataLoad(from url: URL)
+}

+it needs to be state ful because to be able to cancel from url you need to hold a state of a previous request to load an image from an url.
+So we are forcing the implementation of this protocol to be statefull.

+we can pass this responsibilty to the client to hold the state by returning something.

+e.g:
+public protocol FeedImageDataLoaderTask {
+    func cancel()
+}

+public protocol FeedImageDataLoader {
+    func loadImageData(from url: URL) -> FeedImageDataLoaderTask
+}

+## So this is the technique to move state mamagement to the client.